FlagOpen/FlagEmbedding/README.md

 \*: If you need to search the **long** relevant passages to a **short** query (s2p retrieval task), you need to add the instruction to the query; in other cases, no instruction is needed, just use the original query directly.
 In all cases, **no instruction** need to be added to passages.

+## Frequently asked questions

+1. The similarity score between two dissimilar sentence is higher than 0.5

+The similarity distribution of the current BGE model is not a uniform distribution over the interval \[0-1\].
+So a similarity score greater than 0.5 does not necessarily indicate that the two sentence are similar.
+Especially for the similarity between short sentences, the similarity value of the current model will be high.
+**If you need to filter similar sentences based on a similarity threshold, please select an appropriate similarity threshold based on the similarity distribution on your data (such as 0.8, 0.85, or even 0.9)**.

+2. When do the query instruction need to be used

+For a retrieval task that uses short queries to find long related documents, it is recommended to add instructions for these short queries.
+For other tasks, it is recommended not to add instructions.
+For example, in Quora task, which needs to use a short question to search another related short questions, the instruction is not recommended to add.
+The best method to decide whether to add instructions for queries is choosing the setting which can achieve better performance in your task.
+In all cases, the documents/passages do not need to add the instruction, only need to consider whether to add the instruction for queries.

 ## Usage

 Here are some examples to use `bge` models with